 Employment of registered nurses is projected to grow 16% from 2014 to 2024, much faster than the average for all occupations.2

-The two-year associate's degree in Nursing at Virginia College is grounded in evidence-based practice — a disciplined, decision-making methodology focused on ultimate improvement of patient outcomes.
+The associate degree in nursing at Virginia College is grounded in evidence-based practice — a disciplined, decision-making methodology focused on ultimate improvement of patient outcomes.

-You'll build nursing skills in preparation for an 11-week externship in a medical setting, where you will get hands-on work experience in a local hospital, county health department, psychiatric health center or public school system.
+With our nursing degree you'll build skills in preparation for an 11-week externship in a medical setting, where you will get hands-on work experience in a local hospital, county health department, psychiatric health center or public school system.
 Our Career Development team helps place student externs through relationships with National Externship partners such as Any Lab Test Now, Take Care Health, HealthSouth and others.
 After graduation, some students are able to secure employment with the organization at which they externed.

-Learn more about how you can have a rewarding career as a nurse, enabling you to fulfill your passion for helping people and making a daily impact on the lives of others.
-Complete the Request More Information form today and take the first step toward your future career in nursing.
+Learn more about how you can have a rewarding nursing career, enabling you to fulfill your passion for helping people and making a daily impact on the lives of others.
+Complete the Request More Information form today to learn more about the offerings at our nursing school at Virginia College, and take the first step toward becoming a nurse.and take the first step toward your future career in nursing.

 1 The median annual wage for registered nurses was $68,450 in May 2016.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $47,120, and the highest 10 percent earned more than $102,990.
 Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Registered Nurses, on the Internet at https://www.bls.gov/ooh/healthcare/registered-nurses.htm (visited October 19, 2017).
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.